Is an Eating Disorder a Mental Illness? Yes, Here's Why.

 - Experiencing a decrease in your quality of life as a result of your suffering or having problems going about your daily life normally.

 Treatment should be sought when both (1) and (2) above are co-occurring.
+And, if both (1) and (2) are occurring related to eating thoughts and behaviors, seek help from an experienced eating disorder professional.

 How do you know if you have an eating disorder?